su-ntu-ctp/5m-data-2.5-data-warehouse/lesson.md

 Create the conda environment based on the `elt_environment.yml` file.
 We will also be using google cloud (for which the account was created in the previous unit) in this lesson.

-Please refer to https://github.com/su-ntu-ctp/5m-data-2.1-intro-big-data-eng/tree/main/environments for the environment files.
+Please refer to the [Environment Folder](https://github.com/su-ntu-ctp/5m-data-2.1-intro-big-data-eng/tree/main/environments) for the environment files.

 ### Lesson Overview